How local authorities can select a site, and then declare and manage it as a local nature reserve (LNR).

 - Use this , tailor them to your site, then send them to Natural England for review.

-- Send your draft byelaws, with Natural England’s feedback, to the Secretary of State, along with a colour map of your site and a cover letter explaining why you need byelaws, eg describe other ways you’ve tried to prevent damage to your site.
+- Send your draft byelaws, with Natural England’s feedback, to the Secretary of State for Environment, Food and Rural Affairs, along with a colour map of your site and a cover letter explaining why you need byelaws, for example describe other ways you’ve tried to prevent damage to your site.

 - You must advertise your byelaws in local newspapers using this for at least a month before applying for confirmation.
 If any member of the public raises issues, the Department for Environment Food and Rural Affairs (Defra) will send them to you to consider.